Palestinian militants begin handover of three Israeli hostages in latest stage of ceasefire deal

 Five Thai nationals among those abducted in the 2023 Hamas attack on Israel are also expected to be freed by militants in Gaza in a separate agreement, Israel and Hamas have said.

-The hostages were expected to be taken to three different hospitals in Israel, though that could change depending on their immediate inspection from doctors upon arrival.

-Israelis gathered in what has become known as Hostages Square, a central square in Tel Aviv, which has become the main location for efforts to campaign on behalf of hostages being held in Gaza, cheering and crying as they watched the release on a giant screen.
+Israelis gathered in what has become known as Hostages Square, a central square in Tel Aviv, where people have campaigned on behalf of hostages being held in Gaza, cheering and crying as they watched the release on a giant screen.
+The hostages will be taken to hospital for treatment.

 Around 1,200 people were killed and more than 250 hostages were abducted in the Hamas attack in Israel, the bloodiest single attack on Jews since the Holocaust.
 Israel's military response has killed more than 47,000 Palestinians and laid waste to the enclave of 2.3 million people.